Social Anxiety Disorder and Alcohol Use: I’m SAD! I need a drink!Alyssa

 - Weaken immune system

 Additionally, alcohol can interfere with the thinking process.
 Drinking a couple of glasses wine before a presentation may seem like a way to lessen tension.
 However, that consumption can lead to making errors and possibly fumbling through the talk, which could increase the anxiety for any future communications.
-Thus, this compels the anxiously-minded individual to drink even more alcohol and starts a vicious cycle that is difficult to break.
+Thus, this compels the anxiously-minded individual to drink even more alcohol and starts a vicious cycle that is difficult to break with alcohol addiction treatment.

 Alcohol is not the answer